Assertfail

 };

-This is a simplified example that is broken by jquery’s use of context.
-There is a simple work around for this:
+This is a simple example broken by jquery’s use of context (that jQuery binds this).
+There is a simple work around:

 this.name = "smurfette";